Sig Engineering - Part 1 - Solana's Gossip Protocol

 Building Pull Requests

-Pull requests are requests for missing data.
-A pull request includes a Bloom filter over the values stored in the node's CrdsTable
+A pull request includes a Bloom filter over the values stored in the node's GossipTable

-to represent the CrdsValue
+to represent the SignedGossipData

-Since the CrdsTable
+Since the GossipTable

-across multiple Bloom filters based on the first N
+is partitioned across multiple Bloom filters based on the first N

-bits of the CrdsValue
+bits of the SignedGossipData

 (s) hash.